-All money collected will be receipted and turned in to Mrs. Wright by 1:00pm.
+All money collected will be receipted and turned in to Mrs. Faircloth by 1:00 pm so that deposits can be made that day.
 Do not receipt anything less than \$5.
-Money collected for preschool fees will be placed in the lock box in the front office.

 MTSS Multi-Tiered System of Student Support

 In an effort to continue to bring continuity to our instructional program and equity to all students in the curriculum, teachers and students are grouped into Learning Teams.
 Each team, comprised of team teachers, should monitor student academic progress - study the student data that indicates what is working, what is not working, develop alternative strategies, and plan together as a team.
 The MTSS team will meet on the most struggling, Tier 3 students.
 If you have a student who is receiving Tier 2 services and you need more assistance, the MTSS team will assist you with this.